Families of Association Schemes on Triples from Two-Transitive Groups: ASTs from two-transitive groups

 \subsection{Sporadics}

-We consider the sporadic two-transitive groups in \cite{dixon1996permutation}.
-These are the permutation representations of the Mathieu groups $M(n)$ of degree $n$ (with $n\in\lr{11,12,22,23,24}$), the projective group $PSL(2,11)$ of degree 11, the Mathieu group $M(11)$ of degree 12, the alternating group $A_7$ of degree 15, the Higman-Sims group $HS$ of degree 176, and the Conway group $Co_3$ of degree 276.
+The sporadic two-transitive groups are the permutation representations of the Mathieu groups $M(n)$ of degree $n$ (with $n\in\lr{11,12,22,23,24}$), the projective group $PSL(2,11)$ of degree 11, the Mathieu group $M(11)$ of degree 12, the alternating group $A_7$ of degree 15, the Higman-Sims group $HS$ of degree 176, and the Conway group $Co_3$ of degree 276 \cite{dixon1996permutation}.
 Due to their higher transitivity, Example \ref{ex_int5} and Remark \ref{rem_oneNontrivial} apply to the ASTs from the Mathieu groups.
-The AST from $HS$ is known from \cite{mesner_association_1990} to have seven relations.
-Using GAP 4.11.1, we provide the sizes and the third valencies of the corresponding ASTs in Table \ref{SporadicOrbits}.
-For the ASTs of size greater than five, we tabulate their intersection numbers in Tables \ref{tab:PSL}, \ref{tab:A7}, \ref{tab:HS}, and \ref{tab:CO}.
-In particular, we see that the subalgebra generated by the adjacency matrices of the nontrivial relations of the AST obtained from any sporadic two-transitive group is commutative.
+As such, we refrain from tabulating their parameters.
+The AST from $HS$ is known to have seven relations \cite{mesner_association_1990}.
+Using GAP 4.11.1 \cite{GAP4}, we provide the sizes and the third valencies of the ASTs from the other sporadic two-transitive groups in Table \ref{tab:thirdvalencies_and_sizes}.
+For the ASTs with more than one nontrivial relation, we tabulate their intersection numbers in Tables \ref{tab:PSL}, \ref{tab:A7}, \ref{tab:HS}, and \ref{tab:CO}.
+In particular, the subalgebra generated by the adjacency hypermatrices of the nontrivial relations of the AST obtained from any sporadic two-transitive group is commutative.